TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 - Dump the class loading information manually with the following command: `php typo3/cli_dispatch.phpsh extbase extension:dumpclassloadinginformation`
 - If that command itself fails, please (manually) uninstall the extension and simply try reinstalling it (via the Extension Manager).
-- If you are still not lucky, the issue is definitely on your side and you should double check the write permissions on typo3temp.
+- If you are still not lucky, the issue is definitely on your side and you should double check the write permissions on :file:`typo3temp`.

 .. _autoloading_with_composer_mode:

 Loading classes with composer mode
 ==================================

-In composer mode, the autoloader checks for (classmap and `PSR-4`) autoloading information inside your extensions' composer.json.
+In composer mode, the autoloader checks for (classmap and `PSR-4`) autoloading information inside your extensions' :file:`composer.json`.
 If you do not provide any information, the autoloader falls back to the classmap autoloading like in non composer mode.

 **Troubleshooting:**

 - Dump the class loading information manually via `composer dumpautoload` and check that the autoload information is updated.
-Typically you would check `vendor/composer` to hold files like `autoload_classmap.php` and `autoload_psr4.php` etc.
+Typically you would check `vendor/composer` to hold files like :file:`autoload_classmap.php` and :file:`autoload_psr4.php` etc.

 Example::